Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Numerical results

 For this example, the task is to train a GAN generator to produce, through iterative application, a trajectory of the system \eqref{ode_1}-\eqref{ode_2} for $z \in [0,10]$ starting from the initial condition $x_1(0)=R$ and $x_2(0)=R-1.$ Because we want to apply the GAN generator iteratively, we need to learn the map of the system i.e., the transformation that takes the state of the system from one instant to the next.
-We present results for three cases: i) use as input and output of the GAN generator {\it both} the state of the system and the rate of change of the state {\it without enforcing constraints during training}; ii) use as input and output of the GAN generator {\it only} the state of the system {\it without enforcing constraints during training} and iii) use as input and output of the GAN generator {\it both} the state of the system and the rate of change of the state {\it with enforcing of constraints during training}.
+For this example, we train the GAN generator to take as input {\it both} the state of the system and the rate of change of the state at one instant (the velocity) and output the state of the system and rate of change of the state at the next instant.

-Before we present the results let us comment on the utility of the different cases.
-Cases i) and iii) allow to deal with constraints that involve {\it both} the state and the rate of change.
-This means that it allows handling of not only algebraic constraints but also of differential ones e.g. evolution equations.
-This added convenience comes at the extra cost of the generator needing as input both the state and the rate of change of the state.
-On the other hand, Case ii) uses only the state of the system and cannot handle directly the enforcing of constraints that involve rates of change.